pikooli/scrimba/dodgy-dave/README.md

 OPENAI_API_KEY=XXXX
 ```

-Need to have the url on cloudflare worker or move back to server action to call openai.
+I disabled cloudflare worker for openai and polygon.
+To prevent the usage of api key.
-Look at directory ai_app/openai-api-worker
+Use server action to call openai and polygon.

 ![screenshot](./screenshot.png)